beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 ---
 ## All non-sensitive config values are tracked

-All environment configs (except those deemed "sensitive") must be tracked in the repo with the code that utilizes them.
+All environment configs (except those deemed "sensitive") must be tracked in the repo.

-Developers must have access to add or change config both where they are defined _and_ where they are used.
+Developers must have access to add or change configs where they are defined _and_ where they are used.

 _Config changes must not require more than one role (dev + sysadmin) or be done in more than one place (repo + servers)._